smartappsbrasil/smartclient-arduino/README.md

 ##Setup and Install

-You can install this lib in your enviroment in a few step.
+You can install this lib in your enviroment with a few steps.
 See how to-do it below.

 ###Arduino